jxmot/github_repo-sftp-server_update/README.md

 * The local repository is up to date with GitHub.
 Local files can be newer or different from what is kept in GitHub.
 However if any files are **not** committed and pushed then they will not appear as "changed".
 * The repository has tagged releases:
   * Start with "0.0.0" and tag a release before any project files are added to the repository.
-  * When preparing to stage, test, or deploy be sure to tag a release.
+  * When preparing to stage, test, or deploy be sure to tag a release first.

 ## Tag Names